WhatIfAditya7/DIABETES-READMISSION-ANALYSIS/README.md

 # 🩺 Diabetes Readmission Analysis
 **Using Data + Storytelling to Understand Hospital Readmission Patterns**

-Hospital readmissions for diabetic patients are a silent cost driver in healthcare.
-They drain resources, overwhelm care teams, and signal gaps in long-term patient management.
+Hospital readmissions among diabetic patients are a hidden but significant pressure point in healthcare systems.
+Every unplanned return visit drains nursing capacity, stresses inpatient units, and exposes hospitals to heavy financial penalties.
+More importantly, it reveals where continuity of care is breaking down.

-This project dives into a real-world diabetes hospital dataset to understand *why patients return*, what patterns predict higher risk, and how hospitals can intervene earlier.
+This project explores a large, real-world diabetes hospitalization dataset to answer a critical question: why do patients come back, and can we predict it before it happens?
+Through pattern analysis, feature engineering, and predictive modeling, the project uncovers clinical and behavioral risk factors that drive readmissions — and demonstrates how hospitals can use data-driven intelligence to prioritize follow-ups, allocate resources more efficiently, and prevent avoidable readmissions.

 ---